TinaGrigorova/Working_Schedule/README.md

 * The flowchart demonstrates the flow of data and decision-making in the program.
 It starts with the input of daily workloads and ends with the generated schedule being updated in Google Sheets.
 ---

+## User Experience (UX)

+The Working Schedule system is designed to provide a seamless, efficient experience for users responsible for managing staffing schedules.
+The interface allows users to input workload data, see the required staff members for the week, and ensure that the schedule is balanced based on staff availability.
+The output is automatically updated into Google Sheets, making it easy to review and adjust staffing plans on the fly.

+### Key aspects of the user experience:

+* Simplicity
+  * The system minimizes manual effort by calculating the necessary staff based on workload inputs and predefined rules, such as staff availability.
+* Automation
+  * Users benefit from automated Google Sheets integration, which ensures that schedules are saved, accessible, and shareable across the organization.
+* Error Handling
+  * If the workload exceeds the available staff, the program provides feedback, prompting the user to make necessary adjustments.
+* Efficiency
+  * By using this system, users can focus more on operational management rather than manual schedule creation.

 ## Features

 * Automated Weekly Schedule Generation: Automatically calculates the number of staff required per day based on workload and assigns staff to tasks.